Zanzalintinib

-Zanzalintinib (also known as XL092) is an oral drug that is undergoing clinical studies.
-It could potentially be used to treat renal cell carcinoma (RCC).
+Zanzalintinib (also known as XL092) is an inhibitor of several receptor tyrosine kinases, including VEGFR2, MET, and the TAM kinases AXL and MERTK.
+It could potentially be used to treat colorectal cancer and renal cell carcinoma (RCC).
 It is being developed by Exelixis.

-STELLAR-303 is a phase 3, randomized study of zanzalintinib in combination with atezolizumab versus regorafenib in metastatic colorectal cancer.
+STELLAR-303 is a phase 3, randomized trial of zanzalintinib in combination with atezolizumab versus regorafenib in previously treated metastatic colorectal cancer.
+The trial found that the combination of zanzalintinib and atezolizumab improved overall survival compared to regorafenib.

-STELLAR-304 (NCT05678673) is a phase 3, randomized study of zanzalintinib in combination with nivolumab versus sunitinib in patients with advanced or metastatic non-clear cell RCC (nccRCC).
+STELLAR-304 (NCT05678673) is a phase 3, randomized trial of zanzalintinib in combination with nivolumab versus sunitinib in patients with advanced or metastatic non-clear cell renal cell carcinoma (nccRCC).